jdstubler/jdstubler.github.io/_posts/2022-02-08-living-from-your-passion.md

-# Living from your Passion
+# How to become a content creator

 ## Sharing your content

-Living from your passion implies showing it to the world.
+Being a content creator implies showing your content to the world.
 If you don't get it out there how are you supposed to make an income out of your content?

 It sounds simple but it's one of the most difficult steps!